 The monument to Johnson’s Division of the Army of Northern Virginia is southeast of Gettysburg on East Confederate Avenue.
-(Monument map: East Confederate Avenue)
+(Tour map: East Confederate Avenue)

 The division was commanded at the Battle of Gettysburg by Major General Edward Johnson (USMA ’38), a career Army officer who had been born in Virginia and raised in Kentucky.

 From the monument:

 Artillery Battalion Four Batteries Maj.
 J. W. Latimer